syncfusion-content/fileformat-docs/File-Formats/XlsIO/Excel-to-JSON-Conversion.md

 ---
 title: Syncfusion Excel to JSON Conversion
-description: In this section, you can learn how to Export Excel Data as JSON
+description: In this section, you can learn how to Export Excel workbook, worksheet, and custom range Data as JSON
 platform: File-formats
 control: XlsIO
 documentation: UG